doublebyte1/keynotes/foss4guk/PITCHME.md

 ---
 ## Spatial Data Infrastructure

-Collection of technologies, policies and institutional arrangements that facilitate the availability of and access to spatial data.
+*Collection of technologies, policies and institutional arrangements that facilitate the availability of and access to spatial data.*
+<p style="text-align:right;">GSDI, 2012</p>

 <!--
 GSDI cookbook